petersonjonath/personalwebpage/talks.md

 ## invited lectures
 ---

+"Political Philosophy and Medieval Jain Poetry."
+Annual Mahavira Nirvana Lecture in Jainism.
+Florida International University.
+2026

+"The Low-Life of Literature in Mughal India."
+Annual welcome lecture of the Medieval and Renaissance Studies Program.
+Columbia University.
+2026.

 "Philology for the Living and the Dead."
 University Seminar on World Philology.
 Columbia University.
 2025.

 "Disfiguring the Divine: Vyāsa's Body between Polemic and Procession."
 University Seminar on Writing and Religion, Columbia University.
 2024.